-- 1. Select the Active Directory | User accounts category. - 2.
+- 1. In the Manager, select the Active Directory > User accounts category. - 2.
 Select the user account in the result list. - 3.
 Select the Assign account policies task. - 4.
-In the Add assignments pane, assign the account policies. - OR -
+In the Add assignments pane, assign account policies.

-In the Remove assignments pane, remove the account policies.
+TIP: In the Remove assignments pane, you can remove account policy assignments.